 |To find out when we announce a new site and much more SUBSCRIBE to receive our newsletter.
 We’re always exploring new destinations and looking for ways to make a difference!|

 North to Alaska!
-Join our volunteer trip to Alaska and experience the allure of this big land known for its vast forests, spectacular glaciers, and exciting wildlife sightings.
+Join our volunteer trip to Southeast Alaska and experience the allure of this big land known for its vast forests, spectacular glaciers, and exciting wildlife sightings.
 Our trip begins in Juneau, in the nation’s largest national forest, where we will participate in volunteer projects next to the stunning Mendenhall Glacier.
 Then northward we go to Skagway on a ferry through the deepest fjord in North America, following the route of the Gold Rush of 1898.

 PURA VIDA, COSTA RICA!
 Join us in Costa Rica and experience conservation in the land known for its progressive environmental policies and rich biodiversity.
 Help protect the area’s extraordinary biodiversity by participating in a sea turtle preservation program.
 On the remote Osa Peninsula in the southwest corner of Costa Rica prepare to unplug from the grid and be immersed in nature while giving back.

 The Galapagos Islands attract visitors from around the world who want to see this unique and prolific ecosystem.
 Situated on the Equator under the tropical sun, yet bathed for much of the year by the cool waters of the Humboldt and Cromwell currents, the archipelago was formed by mid-ocean volcanic eruptions, and was never in contact with a continental land mass.